-In order to determine its final configuration, ReFrame first loads the builtin configuration file unconditionally and then starts looking for configuration files in the RFM_CONFIG_PATH.
-For each directory in the RFM_CONFIG_PATH, ReFrame looks for files named setting.py or setting.json and loads them.
-If both a settings.py and a settings.json file are found, the Python configuration will be preferred.
+In order to determine its final configuration, ReFrame first loads the builtin configuration file unconditionally and then starts looking for possible configuration file locations defined in the RFM_CONFIG_PATH environment variable.
+For each directory defined in the RFM_CONFIG_PATH, ReFrame looks for a file named settings.py or settings.json inside it and loads it.
+If both a settings.py and a settings.json files are found, the Python configuration will be preferred.
 ReFrame, finally, processes any configuration files specified in the command line or in the RFM_CONFIG_FILES environment variable.